Multi-Access-Edge-Computing-Playground/MEC-Sandbox/README.md

 pip install scipy
 ```
 6. Run a test program:
 >> The most basic and the easy way to run Python scripts is by using the python command.
-You need to open a command-line and type the word python followed by the path to your script file, like this: (GitHub Desktop will show you where it cloned the repository to)
+You need to open a command-line and type the word python followed by the path to your script file (GitHub Desktop will show you where it cloned the repository to), like this:
 ```python C:\Users\fabian\Documents\GitHub\MEC-Sandbox\contour_detector.py```
 Then you hit the ENTER button from the keyboard and that's it.
 You can see now your webcam-stream on the screen.
 Stop the program by hitting q on your keyboard.
 Congrats!
 You just ran your first Python script.